stuartellis/stuartellis-site-hugo/content/articles/windows-golang-setup.md

     scoop update *

-Atom and Visual Studio Code have their own update systems.
-They will automatically display a message when you should update the editor or one of the packages that you have installed.
+Atom has a built-in update system.
+It will automatically display a message when you should update either the editor, or one of the packages that you have installed.